 Turquoise Benefits and Healing Properties

 The benefits and healing properties of turquoise most widely documented include strengthening the immune system and its ability to get energy glowing through the body.

 Turquoise is a master healing stone that comforts, supports and replenishes.
 Throughout history it has been used for protection and was believed to change colour if danger was approaching.

 It promotes spiritual development and the ability to communicate with other realms.
 It can be used to explore past lives and to release unwanted patterns of behaviour.

 Turquoise purifies the environment and dispels negative energy.
-It may also be used to protect against EMF (electromagnetic fields).
-It balances male and female energies, is great for problem solving and will calm nerves when speaking in public.
+It balances male and female energies, is great for problem solving and can help calm nerves when speaking in public.

 Turquoise instills confidence, aids creative expression, stabilizes mood swings and brings inner calm.
 Healers recommend it for mental exhaustion, depression and panic attacks.

-The rough turquoise stones at the top are from our collection.
-The second photo is turquoise from the Sleeping Beauty mine in Arizona, the fourth from Bisbee south east Arizona.
-Both are courtesy of Stan Celestian.
+The turquoise stone at the top of our article is from the Sleeping Beauty mine in Arizona.
+The turquoise in the last picture comes from Bisbee south east Arizona.
+These two photos are courtesy of Stan Celestian.

 The photo of Marie Louise's diadem comes from the website of the Smithsonian Museum of Natural History where it's currently housed.
-The turquoise in our final photo (taken by us) is on display in the Smithsonian National Museum of Natural History.
-All photos are clickable and redirect to the original non-compressed image.
+The turquoise in the last photo is housed in the same location.